russtoku/uipa/README.md

 Many thanks to the [Open Knowledge Foundation Germany](https://www.okfn.de/) for their work on [Froide](https://github.com/okfde/froide).
 Their docs on the project are [available here](http://froide.readthedocs.org/en/latest/) including a [Getting Started Guide](http://froide.readthedocs.org/en/latest/gettingstarted/).

-Thanks to the [Public First Law Center](https://www.publicfirstlaw.org/) being the community partner for this project by providing guidance and hosting the infrastructure for the UIPA.org project.
+Thanks to the [Public First Law Center](https://www.publicfirstlaw.org/) for being the community partner for this project by providing guidance and hosting the infrastructure for the UIPA.org project.

 <img src="https://github.com/CodeWithAloha/uipa/assets/15609358/82b9c2b7-0c45-4941-a190-a947ebe080fd" alt="Public First Law Center Logo" width="100" />